-Modern media and popular culture also contribute to the sexual objectification of minority youth, thereby increasing their vulnerability to sexual exploitation.
+Modern media and popular culture also contribute to the sexual object-ification of minority youth, thereby increasing their vulnerability to sexual exploitation.
 Pornographic images of Black teens flood the Internet, mainstream music videos, and television.
 The media stereotypes minority kids as prostitutes and sexual deviants and sexually objectifies minority women and girls especially.
 In doing so, the media renders these groups more vulnerable to sexual exploitation.
+The media renders these groups more vulnerable to sexual exploitation.